Wallis Annenberg Wildlife Crossing: Background

+The Wallis Annenberg Wildlife Crossing will be the first bridge in the California highway system designed specifically for wildlife connectivity.
+Scientists identified Liberty Canyon, about 35 miles northwest of downtown Los Angeles, as the best location for the crossing in a 1990 study commissioned by the Santa Monica Mountains Conservancy.
+The crossing is situated along a wildlife corridor within the Santa Monica Mountains National Recreation Area that consists of thousands of acres of local, state, and federally protected lands that stretch from Los Angeles into Ventura County.

+Other species expected to benefit from this crossing include bobcats, coyotes, gray foxes, birds of prey, skunks, rodents, American badgers, American black bears, fence lizards, and mule deer.

 Design

 In 2015, the Resource Conservation District of the Santa Monica Mountains published a design for a 165 ft and 200 ft overpass for the wildlife crossing.
 To encourage use by wildlife, the bridge will have lush but drought-tolerant vegetation with matte materials to deflect bright headlights and insulation to quiet the roar of cars.
 Fencing at each end will help funnel them onto the crossing.
 A second phase of the project will cross a frontage road that is parallel with the freeway.

 Landscaping of the nearly 1 acre includes 12 acre of habitat restoration in the area.
-The restoration is partially needed because the 2018 Woolsey Fire burned through the wildlife corridor as it was pushed by strong Santa Ana winds in a southerly direction and crossed the freeway in this area.
+The restoration is partially needed because the 2018 Woolsey Fire burned through the wildlife corridor as it was pushed by strong Santa Ana winds in a southerly direction, and crossed the freeway in this area.

 The draft environmental document was released in 2017.
-A tunnel was considered as an alternative but it would be less able to attract usage by wildlife and wouldn’t sustain vegetation.
-The California Department of Transportation, Caltrans, will oversee design and construction as it crosses a major transportation route.
+A tunnel was considered as an alternative, but it would be less able to attract usage by wildlife and wouldn’t sustain vegetation.
+The California Department of Transportation (Caltrans) oversaw design and construction as it crosses a major transportation route.